EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Food

-Our meals were served on a tray, with the hot main dish in china and the sides in high-quality plastic containers (not disposable ones).
+Meals were served on a tray, with the hot main dish on a china plate and the sides in sturdy plastic containers (not flimsy disposable ones).

 - Appetizer of Ahi tuna with pearl couscous salad